 4. Eastern Diamondback Rattlesnake

-The eastern diamondback rattlesnake can grow to be 8 feet long and weigh up to 10 pounds.
+The eastern diamondback rattlesnake can grow 8 feet long and weigh 10 pounds.
 This rattlesnake is North America’s largest venomous snake.

-Eastern diamondback rattlesnakes are in a variety of habitats, including woodlands, coastal scrublands, and pine forests.
+Eastern diamondback rattlesnakes are in various habitats, including woodlands, coastal scrublands, and pine forests.

 They can be identified by the black diamond-like markings on their backs.
 They eat tiny rodents like mice, rats, squirrels, and occasionally birds.